lo-ise/antarctic-seaice-extent/README.md

 Datasets
 * Working with high temporal resolution data
-* Gain an understand for available data on sea ice derived from remote sensing instruments
+* Sea ice data products derived from remote sensing instruments

 Coding / Scripting
-* An introduction to scripting in ArcGIS using ArcPy (Python library).
+* An introduction to scripting in ArcGIS using ArcPy (Python library)

 ## Tools required